Close mobile menu

 When will I be notified of a decision?

-MUST READ: If you received an Engineering program guarantee at the time of admission and are deemed eligible to continue in Engineering at the end of the Fall/Winter session and submit your Engineering declaration of major form by the submission deadline, your Engineering program guarantee will be honoured for the major you were guaranteed at the time of admission.
+If you received an Engineering program guarantee at the time of admission and are deemed eligible to continue in Engineering at the end of the Fall/Winter session and you submitted your declaration form by the due date, your Engineering program guarantee will be honoured for the major you selected at the time of admission.
+The Admissions team oversees engineering program lock-in deadlines and requirements.
+Review the deadlines and requirements here.

 BEng Declaration of Major Form